 Grand River Dinner Cruises sails three boats all season.
 The Grand River Belle, Grand River Queen and Grand River Princess all have the same general layout.
 Each can comfortably hold 50 passengers with each table arranged along a window to give all passengers a great view.
 (NOTE: maximum capacity in 2021 with social distancing will be 26 passengers) The promenade deck, that surrounds the dining area, allows everyone to stroll the deck or sit and enjoy the river scenery.
-All boats are wheelchair accessible, as our docking facilities, and have accessible washrooms.
-Each boat is completely enclosed enabling us to sail rain or shine.

 All boats are inspected annually by Transport Canada and are fully equipped with life saving equipment, life jackets, fire fighting equipment and radio communications.
 All crew members are specially trained in emergency procedures and CPR.
 Our boats and docking facilities are wheelchair accessible and have accessible washrooms.

 Each boat is also licensed under AGCO to serve wine, beer and mixed drinks.

 In 1972, John Albin and wife Luella built a home along the banks of the Grand outside Caledonia.
 The property ran along a creek and had a century-old barn that had been a prosperous cattle farm in its better years but had been vacant for many years.
 John and Luella both grew up in farming families and had planned in turning this property back into a prosperous farm.
 However, in 1976, John built a houseboat for the family and there sparked the idea of introducing riverboat cruises on the Grand River.